 About Mapping the Scottish Reformation

-The project started in 2017 with the Project Team’s Directors Michelle D. Brock (Washington and Lee University) and Chris Langley (Newman University) exploring published resources like Hew Scott’s Fasti Ecclesiae Scoticanae to trace clerics across early modern and modern Scotland in their own historical research.
+The project started in 2017 with the Project Team’s Directors Michelle D. Brock (W&L University) and Chris R. Langley (Newman University) exploring published resources like Hew Scott’s Fasti Ecclesiae Scoticanae to trace clerics across early modern and modern Scotland in their own historical research.
 During an initial phase of data-gathering, we became increasingly aware of the many limits of these existing printed resources and the need to return to the archival material.
 Soon, we began considering how digital database and mapping technologies could help scholars better access, collate, and rethink the rich information on the Scottish clergy contained in manuscript materials.
-From these discussions, and with the help of Washington and Lee’s Digital Humanities team, Mapping the Scottish Reformation was born.
+From these discussions, and with the help of W&L’s Digital Humanities team, Mapping the Scottish Reformation was born.

 A digital prosopography that traces the careers of two centuries of Scottish clerics, Mapping the Scottish Reformation (MSR) will be one of the largest databases of Protestant thinkers, theologians, and preachers in the world.
 Built with data from manuscripts held at the National Records of Scotland (NRS), this is the first project to ever comprehensively chart the growth, movement, and networks of the Scottish clergy between 1560 and 1689.
 For scholars and students of this era, such a resource will provide crucial framing for inquiries into religious beliefs, political conflicts, and institutional change.
 For those interested in family history on both sides of the Atlantic, MSR will provide unprecedented information on individuals whose outsized archival footprints make them critical figures for genealogical research.